Do Expats Pay Taxes in Portugal?

 Will there be any obstacles for the Golden Visa applicants in Portugal in 2020?

-- There is no suspension of the program
+no suspension of the program - Portugal

-- The backlog of previous residency by investment applications has been quickly reduced, the pandemic lessons were learned, more efficient procedures are in place
+reduced, the pandemic lessons were learned, more efficient procedures are in

 The Portuguese Golden Visa application Algorithm remains basically the same: